filecoin-project/lotus-docs/content/en/storage-providers/get-started/tasks/index.md

 toc: true
 ---

-This guide provides a high-level overview of the core tasks undertaken by the `lotus-miner` daemon and its sub-components.

-## Tasks

 We can split the tasks the `lotus-miner` daemon and its sub-components are responsible for into three categories.

 **Sealing tasks**: Before a sector can be commited to network, the storage provider *must* seal the sector, meaning it needs to encode the data in the sector to prepare it for the proving tasks.
 Sealing a sector is a multi-step process and is time-intensive to create, because the encrypted version of each chunk of data depends on every other chunk of input data.